arlonproj/arlon/README.md

 - A unique namespace with a name based on the cluster's name.
 All subsequent resources below are created inside of that namespace.
 - The stack-specific resources to create the cluster (for e.g. Cluster API resources)
-- A ClusterRegistration to automatically register the cluster with ArgoCD
+- A `clusterregistration` to automatically register the cluster with ArgoCD
 - A GitRepoDir to automatically create a git repo and/or directory to host a copy of the expanded bundles.
 Every bundle referenced by the profile is copied/unpacked into its own subdirectory.